chrultrabook/docs/docs/firmware.md

   {: .note }
   curl is not installed by default for Ubuntu / Ubuntu distros.
 To install it, run: `sudo apt update;sudo apt install curl -y`

-2. Run the same firmware utility script you used to install coreboot (see https://mrchromebox.tech/#fwscript if you forgot)
+2. Run the same firmware utility script you used to install coreboot
+   * In case you forgot, type `cd; curl -LO mrchromebox.tech/firmware-util.sh && sudo bash firmware-util.sh` and press Enter.

 3. Pick option 1; "Install/Update UEFI (Full ROM) Firmware" and reboot if successful

 -------